19hours/sg-statutes/Acts/Road Traffic Act.md

 66\.—(1) Any person who causes the death of another person by the driving of a motor vehicle on a road recklessly, or at a speed or in a manner which is dangerous to the public, having regard to all the circumstances of the case, including the nature, condition and use of the road, and the amount of traffic which is actually at the time, or which might reasonably be expected to be, on the road, shall be guilty of an offence and shall be liable on conviction to imprisonment for a term not exceeding 5 years.

-(2) [Deleted by Act15/2010]
+(2) [Deleted by Act 15/2010 wef 02/01/2011]

-(3) If upon the trial of a person for an offence under this section the court is not satisfied that his driving was the cause of the death, but is satisfied that he is guilty of driving as specified in subsection (1), it shall be lawful for the court to convict him of an offence under section 64, whether or not the requirements of section 82 have been satisfied as respects that offence.
+(3) If upon the trial of a person for an offence under this section the court is not satisfied that his driving was the cause of the death, but is satisfied that he is guilty of driving as specified in subsection (1), it shall be lawful for the court to convict him of an offence under section 64.

+[Act 4 of 2014 wef 10/03/2014]

 ### Driving while under influence of drink or drugs